Health Aide/Caregiver – Work directly with individuals to assist each individual with their daily living skills.

 Adult Services Support

-Ensures the consistent completion of all aspects of each participant’s personal care program (hygiene, bowel & bladder management, medication management, skin care, any other individual health care requirements).
+Ensures the consistent completion of all aspects of each participant’s personal care program (hygiene, medication management, skin care, any other individual health care requirements).
 Assists the participant as needed.

 Monitors all health issues and ensures that each individual contacts the necessary health care provider for treatment of issues outside the scope of the staff.